Skip to content

 First step

-The first step is to contact your local centre.
-We have a friendly team in each centre, who are happy to talk with you about learning with Learn Devon.
-They will take some basic details and you will then be contacted by a member of our learning support team, to arrange an initial meeting: this can either be face to face or online via zoom.
+The first step is to contact your local office.
+We have a friendly team in each office, who are happy to talk with you about learning with Learn Devon.
+They will take some basic details and you will then be contacted by a member of our learning support team, to arrange an initial meeting: this can either be face to face or online.
 This meeting allows us to learn more about you and ensure we are best able to support you with your learning.
 They will also be able to answer any questions you have and give you an idea of what to expect from the course.
-There will be some basic skill checks/initial assessment, to get an idea of your level and the areas you will need to focus on.
+There will be some basic skill checks to get an idea of your level and the areas you will need to focus on.

 What support will I get?